city guide 14 min read

 Frequently Asked Questions

-City of Cupertino Recreation camps run June 8 through August 7, 2026, with registration through cupertino.gov.
-Camp Galileo, Steve & Kate's, STEM4Kids, Camp Integem, and iD Tech are all accepting registrations now.
-Lifetime Activities registers through CourtReserve.
-If you haven't registered for popular STEM camps yet, check availability now — Cupertino's tech-family demographic drives high demand.
-See When to Register for Summer Camps in the Bay Area for a full timeline.
+City of Cupertino Recreation camps run June 8–August 7, 2026, registering through cupertino.gov.
+Camp Galileo, Steve & Kate's, STEM4Kids, Camp Integem, and iD Tech are currently accepting registrations.
+Cupertino's tech-focused demographic drives high STEM camp demand — check availability now for popular programs.
+See When to Register for Summer Camps in the Bay Area for regional timelines.

 Steve & Kate's runs 8am–6pm with lunch and snacks included.
-Camp Galileo runs 9am–3pm with optional extended care from 8am to 6pm ($36–$90/week).
+Camp Galileo runs 9am–3pm with optional extended care 8am–6pm ($36–$90/week).
 Lifetime Activities all-day sports camps run 9am–4pm.
-City Rec hours vary by program — confirm extended care availability at registration.
+City Rec hours vary by program — confirm extended care at registration.

 Building a summer in Cupertino doesn't have to mean 15 browser tabs and a spreadsheet.
 Try KidPlanr — our AI matches your child to Silicon Valley-area camps by age, interest, and budget, then lays the full summer out week by week so you can see exactly where you stand.
 Free to start.